Same Sex Divorce Attorney in Albuquerque

 same-sex couple discussing matters with an attorney

-The United States Supreme Court extended the right of same sex couples to marry nationwide in 2015 when it released its decision in Obergefell v.
-Hodges.
-New Mexico had a bit of a head start because the New Mexico Supreme Court legalized same sex marriage in 2013, in the court case Griego v.
+New Mexico had a bit of a head start on the rest of the country when it comes to same sex marriage.
+While SCOTUS decided Obergefell v.
+Hodges in 2015, the New Mexico Supreme Court legalized same sex marriage in 2013, in the court case Griego v.
 Oliver.

-Before 2013, individual counties across the state of New Mexico could decide whether or not to issue marriage licenses to same sex couples.
+Before that, individual counties across the state of New Mexico could decide whether or not to issue marriage licenses to same sex couples — and many did.
 Couples could also get married in other states or countries that recognized same sex marriage, and the state of New Mexcio would recognize their relationship.
+The state also recognized domestic partnerships or civil unions created under the laws of other states.

-Some states passed laws allowing same sex couples to enter legal relationships that were similar to marriage called domestic partnerships or civil unions.
 In many states, including New Mexico, same sex couples took steps to formalize and protect their relationship by making sure that both partners names were on title and contracts when assets were purchased or loans were taken out, and executed estate planning documents giving each other power of attorney.
+Many same sex couples still take pains to do this even post-Obergefell due to fears that it could one day be overturned.

-One of the first things Attorney Bob Matteucci does when a same sex couple approaches him about getting divorced is figuring out how the relationship was formalized.
-If the couple met and got married in New Mexico after 2013 — or in another state after same sex marriage was legalied there — New Mexico law only requires that one of the former partners live in this state for six months before seeking a divorce.
-If, however, the former couple is in a domestic partnership, civil union, or just has a lot of shared assets and debts, splitting up is a bit more complicated.
-A divorce may not be what is actually needed to separate from one another.
+This legal mishmash means one of the first things Attorney Bob Matteucci does when a same sex couple approaches him about getting divorced is figure out how the relationship was formalized.
+If the soon-to-be-ex couple is in a domestic partnership, a civil union, or just has a lot of shared assets and debts, a divorce may not be what is actually needed to separate from one another.

 Attorney Matteucci assists same sex couples who want to split up, whether they are getting a divorce, or need other legal assistance to end their relationship.